+- G. Matching, Level of Effort, Earmarking

 - 1. Matching Not Applicable

 - 2. Level of Effort Not Applicable

-- 3. Earmarking
+- 3. Earmarking - a.

-- a.
 Sponsoring Organizations of Day Care Homes Administrative cost reimbursement to sponsoring organizations of day care homes is paid based on the appropriate monthly rates per home, multiplied by the number of operating homes in each month.
-In addition, day care homes may carry over up to ten percent (10%) of their administrative reimbursement for the next year.
+In addition, day care homes may carry over up to ten percent (10%) of their administrative reimbursement for the next year. - b.

-- b.
 Sponsoring Organizations of Centers There is no provision for sponsoring organizations of centers to receive a separate reimbursement for administrative costs.
 However, sponsors may retain the lesser of actual costs or up to fifteen percent (15%) from a center's reimbursement for its administrative expenses.
-State agencies may waive this limit if conditions are met per 7 CFR §226.7 (g).
+State agencies may waive this limit if conditions are met per 7 CFR §226.7 (g). - H. Period of Performance